hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-basics-lab.md

 * Students can also click the green "Check" button to get reminders of what they should do next.

 ---
+name: lab-vault-basics-challenge-1
+# 👩‍💻 Challenge 1: The Vault CLI
+* In this lab, you'll run some of the Vault CLI commands.
+* You'll do this in the first challenge, "The Vault CLI", of the [Vault Basics](https://play.instruqt.com/hashicorp/invite/qfwncq62zsxu) Instruqt track.

+???
+* Now, you can try running some Vault CLI commands yourself in the first challenge of our first Instruqt track in this workshop.
+* This lab covers concepts introduced in chapters 2-6.

+---

 name: lab-vault-basics-challenge-2
 # 👩‍💻 Challenge 2: Run a Vault "Dev" Server
 * In this lab, you'll run your first Vault server in "Dev" mode.